Are European Hornets in the US?

 They still build them in similar locations as other wasps and hornets, such as in trees and in wall voids.
-Their nests are comprised of similar material to paper wasps and are made from chewed up wood.
+They build their nests with similar materials to paper wasps such as chewed up wood.

 Since these pests tend to build nests in voids, you may only see a small portion of their nests peaking out through the openings of the void.
 If you do happen upon one of these protruding nests, be careful.

 European Hornets are very large and tend to be aggressive like other wasps and hornets.
-It’s also recommended to not seal over the openings of these nests as the hornets will attempt to create a new way out.
+Don’t seal over the openings prior to taking care of the hornets or they will make another way out.
 This could lead them into other parts of your home, which could further threaten your family.